CynthiaProtector/OD-SGD/README.md

-# OD-SGD -- OD-SGD: One-step Delay Stochastic Gradient Descent for Distributed Training
+# OD-SGD: One-step Delay Stochastic Gradient Descent for Distributed Training
 The implementation of OD-SGD is based on the popular deep learning framework [MXNet](https://github.com/apache/incubator-mxnet), and I just modify some source code files to adjust the execution orders of the operations.
 Therefore, the file list is almost the same with [MXNet](https://github.com/apache/incubator-mxnet).
 OD-SGD is proposed to imporve the distributed deep learning training performance via increasing the overlap ratio of computation and communication process.

 # Features